Dannybirin/habit-tracker-desktop/README.md

-# Habit Tracker Desktop (Electron)
+# Habit Tracker Desktop

-A desktop version of the Habit Tracker Calendar application built using Electron.
+A desktop version of the Habit Tracker Calendar application.

 This app wraps the original browser-based habit tracker into a standalone Windows executable.